openconfig/featureprofiles/feature/experimental/bgp/otg_tests/bgp_add_path_capabilities_disable_test/README.md

     *   DUT Port2 (AS 65501) ---eBGP 2--- ATE Port2 (AS 65502)
 *   Configure both DUT and ATE with add-path send and receive capabilities enabled for both IPv4 and IPv6.
 *   Validate Initial Add-Path Capability:
-    *   Verify the ST path output to confirm the Add-Path capabilities for DUT.
+    *   Verify the telemetry path output to confirm the Add-Path capabilities for DUT.
 *   Disable Add-Path Send: On DUT, disable the Add-Path send capability for the neighbor on ATE Port-2 for IPv4 and IPv6.
-*   Verify the ST path output to confirm the Add-Path send capability for DUT is disabled for both ipv4 and ipv6 for the neighbor on ATE Port-2.
+*   Verify the telemetry path output to confirm the Add-Path send capability for DUT is disabled for both ipv4 and ipv6 for the neighbor on ATE Port-2.
 *   Disable Add-Path Receive: On DUT, disable the Add-Path receive capability for the neighbor on ATE Port-1.
-*   Verify the ST path output to confirm the Add-Path receive capability for DUT is disabled for both ipv4 and ipv6 for the neighbor on ATE Port-1.
+*   Verify the telemetry path output to confirm the Add-Path receive capability for DUT is disabled for both ipv4 and ipv6 for the neighbor on ATE Port-1.

 ## Config Parameter coverage